 Ready Georgia does offer a Speakers Bureau to deliver the important message of preparedness to businesses, associations, service organizations, religious groups, schools and others.
-To request a speaker, email ExternalAffairs@gema.ga.gov.
+To request a speaker, email ready@ready.ga.gov or put in a request at ready.ga.gov/About-Us/Contact-Us.